typesupply/opentype-cookbook/website/content/common-techniques.md

 This method is for dedicated randomization aficionados.
 A little history about how this came about: in 2005 I wanted to see if I could come up with a randomization technique that produced less predictable results than the methods above.
 I realized that I could use the text that the feature is transforming as a pseudo-pseudo-random seed.
 I was reading a tiny bit about quantum mechanics around the same time and my very limited understanding of some of the experiments in that field gave me an idea.
 That's a story that I won't get into here.
 Anyway, the code is long and convoluted, but the idea is pretty simple.
 I'll give you an overview.

 Before we get to rules, we establish several important classes.
-First we create two trigger classes.
+First we create two *trigger* classes.
 The first will contain half of the glyphs in the font and the next will contain the other half of the glyphs.
 These need to be randomly chosen.
 In other words, don't put A-Z in the same class.
 That won't produce the desired result.
-Next, we establish alternate states for glyphs.
+Next, we establish *alternate states* for glyphs.
 These states are defined in a series of classes.
 Each of these classes contain a glyph and its alternate.
 The next class contains the opposite of the previous class.
 For example:

     :::fea
     @class1 = [A A.alt];
     @class2 = [A.alt A];

-Finally, we establish a skip class that contains everything in the font.
+Finally, we establish a *skip* class that contains everything in the font.

 The glyph processing happens in a series of lookups that each pass over the entire glyph run.
-As a glyph, let's call it P, is being processed the lookup backtracks a specific number of glyphs.
-The glyph at the beginning of that backtrack, let's call it B, is then tested against a class, let's call it @T. Importantly, @T only contains half of the glyphs in the font.
-If B is in @T, P is switched to an alternate state.
+As a glyph, let's call it `P`, is being processed the lookup backtracks a specific number of glyphs.
+The glyph at the beginning of that backtrack, let's call it `B`, is then tested against a class, let's call it `@T`.
+Importantly, `@T` only contains half of the glyphs in the font.
+If `B` is in `@T`, `P` is switched to an alternate state.
 Thus, each glyph state is dependent on the state of all the glyphs that precede it.
 Given that the text is most likely going to have unpredictable letter combinations, we get a fairly effective randomization.
 For example:

     (illustration of the same string repeated in the demo font)